Starting a Foundation

 Example of a Thriving Charitable Foundation

-9 Tips to Starting a Foundation and Fulfilling your Ultra-High Net Worth Retirement Goal of a Family Legacy and Impact
+9 Tips to Starting a Foundation and Fulfilling Your Ultra-High Net Worth Retirement Goal of a Family Legacy and Impact

 1. Direct Your Estate Plan to Start the Foundation Source

 The Murdock Trust began with $91 million, funded by his estate.
 As an ultra-high net worth person, Murdock knew that starting a foundation was the best way to ensure his wealth got used for purposes he would support.
-By putting this in his estate plan, he ensured his retirement goal of starting a foundation would come to pass.
+By putting this in his estate plan, he ensured his retirement goal of starting a foundation would pass.

 2. Choose a State and a Name